 How Much CBD Should I Take?

-We have give a straightforward take to the roundabout answer, “it depends.”
-Due to a number of factors, absorption and breakdown of Cannabidiol products may vary from person to person.
-These may include age, gender, and diet among others.
-In our opinion, the best way to identify the right dosage is to begin by microdosing.
-Start with small amounts and then introduce greater doses until your body has found its sweet spot.
+We have given a straightforward take to the roundabout answer, “it depends.”
+Due to a number of factors, absorption and breakdown of Cannabidiol products, the effects of CBD from the same serving size may vary from person to person.
+Variable factors may include age, gender, and diet among others.
+In our opinion, the best way to identify the right dosage is to begin by microdosing and continue doing trial and error to find the right amount of CBD for you.
+Start with small amounts and then introduce more CBD until your body has found its sweet spot.

 If you're interested in promoting your health with CBD, shop our certified pure hemp products.